2021 Fall Grants Awarded

 Up to $3,000 awarded

-The goal of this grant is to integrate 21st century skills into the classroom, and to provide students with authentic learning tasks that would closely echo the experience of a professional artists' studio.
-This grant will allow students to engage in problem solving which will spark their cognitive regulation, and important aspect of social emotional learning.
+The goal of this grant is to integrate 21st-century skills into the classroom and provide students with authentic learning tasks that closely echo the experience of a professional artist's studio.
+This grant will allow students to engage in problem-solving, which will spark their cognitive regulation, an important aspect of social-emotional learning.

 Flexible Seating